eez-open/studio/help/en-US/components/actions/OverrideStyle.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija će zamijeniti jedan style s nekim drugim stylom, tako da će svi widgeti koji koriste taj style nakon ove zamjene koristiti novi style.
-Ova akcija se koristi ako se želi dinamički promjeniti izgled nekog widgeta.
+The action will replace one style with another style, so that all Widgets that use that style will use the new style after this replacement.
+This Action is used if you want to dynamically change the appearance of a Widget.

 # PROPERTIES

-## From style [DRAFT]
+## From style

-Style koji se zamjenjuje `To` stylom.
+The style to be replaced.

-## To style [DRAFT]
+## To style

-Style koji zamjenjuje `From` style.
+A new style that will replace the existing one.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.